-The 2019-20 financial year an unexpected turn in early March, meaning that for most businesses around the country, the financial year is not going to end as planned.
+The 2019-20 financial year took an unexpected turn in early March, meaning that for most businesses around the country, the financial year did not end as planned.
 As a business owner, you may take little comfort in the idea that it’s essentially the same situation for businesses everywhere; ‘We’re all in this together’ won’t provide you with much relief if ‘this’ is record losses, layoffs, or financial hardship.

 Now, though, as companies start to take stock of the fall-out from COVID-19 and the new financial year ticks over, is an excellent time for you to plan ahead, to make up for the ground you may have lost, get a head start on the new year, and start re-securing your business’ financial wellbeing.

-Here are six tips for business owners to help you kick off the new financial year with confidence.
+Here are five tips for business owners to help you kick off the new financial year with confidence.

 Keep on top of expenses and receipts

 By gathering all the information you will need, you’ll make preparing your tax return easier.
 This includes invoices and receipts for business-related expenses, as well as any bank/credit card statements that contain expenses for which you no longer have receipts or invoices.

 Knowing what is and isn’t claimable can be tricky, so at least simply collect together the receipts and/or invoices and discuss them with or hand over to your tax agent.
 It makes sense to set aside this time in advance of the end of the financial year to spare yourself a stressful document hunt while you’re amid getting your return prepared!

 In addition, if you’re claiming any expenses that have a work-related element and a private element (such as for the use of a personal mobile phone) keep a log for an average month to work out what a reasonable percentage is for work related usage.

 Get the right help